dollyrij-22/Dementia-Prediction-with-SVM/README.md

 - Evaluate model performance using relevant metrics such as accuracy, precision, and recall.

 ## Dataset
-The project utilizes the OASIS longitudinal brain MRI dataset, which includes MRI scans from individuals with different dementia statuses.
+The project utilizes the OASIS longitudinal brain MRI dataset (https://www.oasis-brains.org/), which includes MRI scans from individuals with different dementia statuses.
 The dataset provides features such as age, gender, Mini-Mental State Examination (MMSE) scores, and brain volume measurements.

 ## Methodology
 1. **Data Preprocessing:** Explore and preprocess the MRI data, handling missing values, encoding categorical variables, and scaling numerical features.